Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Guarantees for nonconvex rank-constrained optimization

-for all $t \geq 0$. \end{theorem} Thus we have linear convergence to $\Mhat$.
+for all $t \geq 0$. \end{theorem} Thus we have linear convergence to $\Mhat$ (which must, in fact, be the only solution to \eqref{eq:opt_orig} with rank at most $r$).
 We prove this in \Cref{sec:proof_PPGD} (it is the consequence of a somewhat more general result, \Cref{lem:PPGD_gen_conv}, that may be of independent interest, though the result and its proof are straightforward adaptations of other works such as \cite[Theorem 3]{Zhang2021}).

 We do have some flexibility in choosing $\eta$: if $\scrA$ is $(2r, \delta_0)$-RIP, then it is $(2r, \delta)$-RIP for any $\delta \geq \delta_0$.
 Thus any $\eta$ with $\frac{3}{4} < \eta \leq \frac{1}{1 + \delta_0}$ will work, and the convergence rate in \Cref{thm:PPGD} can be modified accordingly.